kubedb/docs/docs/guides/mariadb/monitoring/alerting.md

 ### Provisioner Group

+Monitors the KubeDB operator's view of the MariaDB resource phase (sourced from Panopticon, not the exporter's metrics).

 | Alert | Severity | For | What It Means |
 |-------|----------|-----|---------------|
 | `KubeDBMariaDBPhaseNotReady` | critical | 1m | KubeDB marked the MariaDB resource `NotReady`. |
 | `KubeDBMariaDBPhaseCritical` | warning | 15m | MariaDB is degraded but not fully unavailable. |

 ### OpsManager Group

+Monitors the lifecycle of ops requests (upgrades, scaling, reconfiguration, etc.) issued against this MariaDB instance.

 | Alert | Severity | For | What It Means |
 |-------|----------|-----|---------------|